Veraatversus/AnnoSavegameViewer/README.md

 ### Anno Savegame Viewer
 ---

-A sample front-end for the data is the savegame viewer which one shows the amount of items, buildings and buffs that come from items.
+A sample front-end for the data is the savegame viewer, which one shows the amount of items, buildings and buffs that come from items.
-You can filter by participant, map, island.
+You can filter by participant, map and island.

 ![SavegameViewer](res/Pictures/CM2qGaQicW.png)